Authorities apprehend suspect accused of shooting at law enforcement officers after search near Amite

 AMITE — After a search near Amite, authorities have apprehended a suspect who allegedly shot at multiple police officers on Wednesday morning.

-The suspect allegedly threatened a Tangipahoa Parish deputy with a gun during a traffic stop around 3 a.m.
+The suspect allegedly threatened a Tangipahoa Parish deputy with a gun during a traffic stop on U.S. 51 near Velma Road around 3 a.m.
 The suspect was then stopped again after a brief pursuit near Independence, where they allegedly shot an Independence Police officer in the leg.

 A source told WBRZ that the gunshot wound was minor, merely grazing the officer's leg.